josmar-crwdstffng/angular/aio/content/guide/router-tutorial.md

 It is possible for a user to try to access a route that you have not defined.
 To account for this behavior, the best practice is to display a 404 page.
-In this section, you'll create a 404 page and update your route configuration to show that page for any unspecified routes.
+In this section, you will create a 404 page and update your route configuration to show that page for any unspecified routes.

 1. From the terminal, create a new component, `PageNotFound`.